Assemblies and Collective Worship

 During Covid restrictions, assemblies took place remotely using Seesaw within classes, using a mixture of Headteacher led resources using ‘Roots and Shoots’, the weekly Hereford Diocese act of worship for schools led by Mark Harrington, our own Open the Book team recording stories and some of the Church of England ‘Faith at Home’ resources.
 Whilst we missed our previous pattern of gathering in the hall every day, teachers reflected that children’s spirituality and reflection muscles had deepened during these sessions as there was more opportunity for individual/pair/group reflection in a classroom setting.
 We decided to learn from this and have since September 2021 had a new pattern of daily collective worship which mixes gathering together and using a recorded resource for a class assembly.

 Tuesdays – in class for ‘Worship with Mark’ (Mark Harrington from Hereford Diocese) – the focus is on Church Year or Festivals.
-Hereford Dicoese have had a Year of Prayer in 2023 and a Year of Faith in 2024 and so we have had the opportunity to develop our prayer and reflection skills.
+Hereford Diocese have had a Year of Prayer in 2023 and a Year of Faith in 2024 and so we have had the opportunity to develop our prayer and reflection skills.

 Fridays – gathered in the hall for Celebration Worship time with families of award winners invited too.
 In line with ‘Preparing, Sowing, Growing’ each teacher picks a Leaf and a Learner and talks about how our Christian vision and values have been demonstrated by that child.
 It is lovely that families hear that too.
-In feedback to Worship Council the children highlighted this assembly as being amongst their favourites for helping them know what our Christian vision looked like in practice.

-We have invested in a high quality resource ‘Roots and Shoots’ to help us frame our worship and develop our children’s spirituality.
+We have invested in a high quality resource ‘Roots and Fruits’ to help us frame our worship and develop our children’s spirituality.
 We understand spirituality to mean that children develop a sense of themselves, others, beauty and the beyond (which for some includes a sense of God/divine).
-Our worship is Christian in nature, in accordance with our status as a Church of England Voluntary Controlled school, but is inclusive and invitational – no one is forced to pray – but everyone has reflection time.
+Our worship is Christian in nature, in accordance with our status as a Church of England school, but is inclusive and invitational – no one is forced to pray – but everyone has reflection time.

 Collective Worship gives pupils and staff opportunities for reflection, prayer and insight in to how our Christian values are rooted in the teachings of the Bible.
-Children are involved in leading, evaluating and reflecting on worship as part of Worship Council, one of our four school councils.
+Children are involved in leading, evaluating and reflecting on worship as part of Worship Council, one of our two school councils.

 The children have also told us that they like Collective Worship outside and so we have used opportunities such as Advent Experience, Pentecost Experience and Easter Experience to encourage outdoor worship.
 Pupil Voice Council asked for an outdoor reflection zone in Summer 2023 and this was set up in a wooded area and is now in use at playtimes by all ages of pupil.
 All children are encouraged to identify somewhere outside or inside school where they can pray and reflect.